info201b-au2022/project-mynahshetty11/docs/p01-proposal.md

 * World Population Review.
 Poverty Rate by Country 2022.
 Worldpopulationreview.com.
 Published 2022.
 Retrieved October 31, 2022, from https://worldpopulationreview.com/country-rankings/poverty-rate-by-country

+This dataset is needed to calculate and divide countries into different groups based on their poverty rates.
+We used this to answer question two, in order to find out if there is a correlation between the poverty rate of a country, and if that affects the rate of people having access to handwashing.
+Because of that, it is very important in providing half the data to answer the question.

 * Population, total.
 Data Last Updated 9/16/2022.
 Retrieved November 14, 2022, from https://data.worldbank.org/indicator/SP.POP.TOTL

 This dataset is needed to calculate proportions for research question one.
 I used proportions because different countries have different population sizes, so the number of cholera cases relative to the total population would make more sense.
 If we used the absolute number of cholera cases, larger countries may naturally have more cholera cases.

 ## Expected Implications

 Assuming that areas that are poverty stricken have less access to clean water, the people in the affected areas have a higher likelihood of being infected with diseases such as cholera or diarrheal disease.